 Withdraw or “distribute” the money

-• Although distributions from the plan are subject to ordinary income taxes, penalty-free distributions can be taken if you turn:
+- Although distributions from the plan are subject to ordinary income taxes, you avoid the 10% additional tax on distributions taken if you turn:

-• If you leave your company before the year you turn 55 (or age 50 for public service employees), you may owe a 10% IRS tax penalty on the distribution.
+- If you leave your company before the year you turn 55 (or age 50 for public service employees), you may owe a 10% IRS additional tax on the distribution.

 What to consider if you own company stock